-- (42) perishable food Work Premises means a Work Premises that is predominantly a perishable food facility that is a chilled distribution facility; - (43) personal protective equipment has the same meaning as in the Occupational Health and Safety Regulations 2017;

-- (44) PHW Act means the Public Health and Wellbeing Act 2008; - (45) port means the port of Melbourne, the port of Geelong, the port of Portland, the port of Hastings and any other port declared under section 6 of the Port Management Act 1995 in relation to which port lands or port waters or both port lands and port waters have been declared under section 5 of the Port Management Act 1995; - (46) port of entry means a port or airport; - (47) port of entry worker has the meaning in clause 7(20); - (48) poultry processing facility has the meaning under the PrimeSafe licence category 'poultry meat processing facilities'; - (49) premises has the same meaning as in the PHW Act; - (50) reasonably practicable is to have its ordinary and common sense meaning; - (51) SARS-CoV-2 Symptoms has the same meaning as in the Workplace Directions; - (52) seafood processing facility has the meaning under the PrimeSafe licence category 'seafood processing facilities'; - (53) seasonal horticultural work means work that is seasonal in nature in the horticulture (ie production of fruit and vegetables) sector of the agriculture industry, including the picking, packing and harvesting of seasonal produce, but does not include: - (a) the production of nuts, wine grapes and olives; or - (b) storage and distribution activities that occur post production; - (54) seasonal Work Premises means a farm or workplace where seasonal horticultural work is undertaken; - (55) seasonal worker means a worker temporarily employed or engaged to perform seasonal horticultural work at seasonal Work Premises; - (56) self-isolate has the same meaning as in the Diagnosed Persons and Close Contacts Directions: - (57) self-quarantine has the same meaning as in the Diagnosed Persons and Close Contacts Directions: - (58) small-scale construction site means a construction site other than a large-scale construction site or an early stage land development site. - (59) specialist contractor means: - (a) asphalters; - (b) carpenters; - (c) plasterers; - (d) carpet layers; - (e) sprinkler fitters; - (f) solar installers; - (g) security system installers; - (h) mobile cranes operators and dogmen; - (i) electricians; - (j) plumbers, including roof plumbers; - (k) tile layers, including roof tilers; - (1) concreters; - (m) gold class riggers; - (n) steel fixers; - (o) post tensioners;
+- (43) perishable food Work Premises means a Work Premises that is predominantly a perishable food facility that is a chilled distribution facility; - (44) personal protective equipment has the same meaning as in the Occupational Health and Safety Regulations 2017; - (45) PHW Act means the Public Health and Wellbeing Act 2008; - (46) port means the port of Melbourne, the port of Geelong, the port of Portland, the port of Hastings and any other port declared under section 6 of the Port Management Act 1995 in relation to which port lands or port waters or both port lands and port waters have been declared under section 5 of the Port Management Act 1995; - (47) port of entry means a port or airport; - (48) port of entry worker has the meaning in clause 7(20); - (49) poultry processing facility has the meaning under the PrimeSafe licence category 'poultry meat processing facilities'; - (50) premises has the same meaning as in the PHW Act; - (51) reasonably practicable is to have its ordinary and common sense meaning; - (52) SARS-CoV-2 Symptoms has the same meaning as in the Workplace Directions; - (53) seafood processing facility has the meaning under the PrimeSafe licence category 'seafood processing facilities'; - (54) seasonal horticultural work means work that is seasonal in nature in the horticulture (ie production of fruit and vegetables) sector of the agriculture industry, including the picking, packing and harvesting of seasonal produce, but does not include: - (a) the production of nuts, wine grapes and olives; or - (b) storage and distribution activities that occur post production; - (55) seasonal Work Premises means a farm or workplace where seasonal horticultural work is undertaken; - (56) seasonal worker means a worker temporarily employed or engaged to perform seasonal horticultural work at seasonal Work Premises; - (57) self-isolate has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (58) self-quarantine has the same meaning as in the Diagnosed Persons and Close Contacts Directions; - (59) small-scale construction site means a construction site other than a large-scale construction site or an early stage land development site. - (60) specialist contractor means: - (a) asphalters; - (b) carpenters; - (c) plasterers; - (d) carpet layers; - (e) sprinkler fitters;

+- (f) solar installers;

+- (g) security system installers;

+- (h) mobile cranes operators and dogmen;

+- (i) electricians;

+- (j) plumbers, including roof plumbers;

+- (k) tile layers, including roof tilers;

+- (1) concreters;

+- (m) gold class riggers;

+- (n) steel fixers;

+- (o) post tensioners;

 - (p) vertical access riggers;

 - (q) welders;

 - (r) precast installers;

 - (s) caulkers;

 - (t) floor layers;

 - (u) window and glass installers/glaziers;

 - (v) engineers;

 - (w) floor installers;

 - (x) insulation installers;

 - (y) brick layers;

 - (z) joiners;

 - (aa) painters;

 - (bb) appliance installers;

 - (cc) water proofers;

 - (dd) cladding installers;

 - (ee) termite specialists;

 - (ff) mechanics who install and repair plant;

 - (gg) landscape architects;

 - (hh) renderers;

 - (ii) cabinet installers;

-- (ii) shower screen/mirror installers;
+- (jj) shower screen/mirror installers;

-- (60) Stay at Home Directions (Metropolitan Melbourne) means the Stay at Home Directions (Metropolitan Melbourne) (No. 4) as amended or replaced from time to time:
+- (61) Stay at Home Directions (Victoria) means the Stay at Home Directions (Victoria) (No. 5) as amended or replaced from time to time;

-- (61) Stay Safe Directions (Regional Victoria) means the Stay Safe Directions (Regional Victoria) (No. 7) as amended or replaced from time to time;

 - (62) supermarket has the same meaning as 'supermarket business' in the Food Act 1984, and includes supermarket distribution and warehousing (including in relation to liquor products) but excludes retail facilities;

-- (63) supermarket Work Premises means the total of all supermarket distribution facilities:
+- (63) supermarket Work Premises means the total of all supermarket distribution facilities;

 - (64) Surveillance Testing Industry List and Requirements means the Department document that lists the industries (as amended from time to time on the advice of the Chief Health Officer) that are required to carry out surveillance testing on their workers, and also sets out the surveillance testing requirements for those listed industries;